Instacart and Doordash deny keeping tips meant for workers

 “I am very disappointed.
 To me that’s not showing good company ethics at all,” Chapman said.
 “I made really good money, but then they started to change the pay scale,” she told NBC News.

 The workers are now calling on customers to either tip in cash or to add the tip only after the job is completed to ensure they are fairly paid.
-Last week, Workers Washington, a workers' organization that fights to improve labor standards, launched an online petition demanding that Instacart stop the practice of what it describes as “tip theft.”
+Last week, Working Washington launched an online petition demanding that Instacart stop the practice of what it describes as “tip theft.”

 “We’re constantly reviewing and evaluating feedback from our shopper community to ensure they’re fairly compensated for the work they’re doing on behalf of our customers,” Instacart spokeswoman Natalia Montalvo said in a statement.
 “Last year, we introduced new earnings features designed to pay our shoppers more consistently for their time and effort while also keeping average shopper earnings the same.”